garethtdavies/zqw-docs/docs/setting-up-build-env.md

 ## Running the unified build

-After all these 3 machines have been setup, we can build all the release artifacts (windows, linux, macOS binaries and installers) with one command, triggered from the Windows machine.
+After all these 3 machines have been set up, we can build all the release artifacts (Windows, Linux, macOS binaries and installers) with one command, triggered from the Windows machine.

-(Replace `u1604 `and `macmini` with names of the linux and macOS machines respectively)
+(Replace `u1604 `and `macmini` with names of the Linux and macOS machines respectively)

 ``` bash
 cd ~/github/zec-qt-wallet
 .\src\scripts\dobuild.ps1 -version 0.4.1 -prev 0.4.0 -server u1604 -macserver macmini
 ```

-This will build all 3 platforms and their installers, and place everything in the `artifacts` folder on the windows machine.
+This will build all three platforms and their installers, and place everything in the `artifacts` folder on the Windows machine.